maszklarz/fend_memory_game/README.md

 The game logic is executed on each click of the card.
 In the meantime there is a timer code executed every second by setInterval() function.
 The timer is based on Date object provided by JS.
 It measures the time interval between begin of game and current time.

 ## Dependencies
-The app uses jQuery and Coda font.
+The app uses icons from Font Awesome, jQuery, and Coda font.

 ## Responsiveness
 The card deck has been designed to scale up to the viewport size.
 One media query has been implemented to handle the very small viewport sizes.